Skip to main content

 Home care and long-term care choices

 What it helps with: Aging offices can help you understand home care choices, adult day programs, Medicaid long-term care paths, and local support.
-The get assistance page describes home and community-based supports that help older adults remain at home when possible.
+The state get assistance page describes home and community-based supports that help older adults remain at home when possible.

 Reality check: Home care approval can take time.
 A hospital discharge planner, doctor, Medicaid office, or managed long-term care plan may also need to be involved.

-SNAP, HEAP, and other benefit help
+SNAP, HEAP, and benefit help

 Who may qualify: Benefit rules depend on household size, income, shelter costs, medical costs, county or city path, and program rules.
 Older adults may have deductions or forms that differ from younger households.